Iust1n2/Internet_Pen_Rate_Analysis/README.md

 ### Step 4: Exploratory Analysis for the 2 target countries :earth_asia:

 Moving forward from the Data Cleaning & Preprocessing part in which I have gathered the factors that describe best the current state of the technological advancement, I chose Romania as target country and South Korea as the comparison country.
 The objective is to observe and analyze which factors contributed to an unequal advancement and visualize the results more easily by plotting the indicators side by side using subplots.
-Also I found out that Corellation Heatmaps offer valuable insight on how the "activity" of each coefficient.
+Also, I found out that Corellation Heatmaps offer valuable insight on the "activity" of each coefficient.

 By looking at each individual plot I concluded that the evolution of the Internet Penetration Rate and the GDP and Urbanization Rate variables followed a somewhat similar pattern, with a skyrocket growth from 2014 up to 2018-2019, followed by a drastical decline in 2020, due to the economic crysis that took the world by assault, or better said by COVID, followed by a recovery in 2021.